Koekje/Simple-C-reverse-tcp-shell/README.md

 # Simple-C-reverse-tcp-shell
 A simple reverse tcp shell written in C.

-Mostly made out of snippets found on the internet (different functions etc.) and put together.
-Not very stable, but it 'works'.
+First attempt in programming this kind of programs in C. Feel free to contribute or give some feedback if you see something which could be done more efficiently.

-Note: It's conceptual, just for proof of concept, and shouldn't be used to damage other's property, computer etc. I won't be held responsible for any harm which could be caused by use of this program.
+Note: Although this program is conceptual, just for proof of concept and shouldn't be used to damage other's property, computer etc. It is technically possible to do so.
+I won't be held responsible for any harm which could be caused by use of this program.